 You recommend physical affiliate products or services to your readers.
 For example, product reviews are a great way to do it.
-When your readers buy a product via clicking your affiliate link, you make money.
+You make

 How Much Can You Make?

 As it turns out, affiliate marketing is pretty lucrative.
-There is a lot of money to go around.
+So there is a lot of

 Statista reports that spending on affiliate marketing, just domestically, is expected to rise to $8.2 billion by 2022.

 If you’re a blogger, you’re probably aware of Pat Flynn because he’s one of the most successful examples of affiliate marketing, earning millions.
-Most bloggers aren’t going to see that kind of money.
+But, unfortunately, most bloggers aren’t going to see that kind of

 However, even beginners can earn a respectable amount of affiliate revenue.

-But even relative beginners can make as much as $300 daily, which comes out to a whopping $109,500 per year.
-That kind of money would allow most people to quit their day jobs and make affiliate sales their full-time career.
+But even relative beginners can make as much as $300 daily, which equals a whopping $109,500 per year.
+That

 Not all affiliate marketing programs use the same payment structure; there are three different kinds.